Tesena-smart-testing/robotfw-database-comparator/readme.md

 # How to set up your Windows 10 machine to run the tests:

-## 1. Install Python 3
+## 1. Install Python 3 and virtualenv
 - https://www.python.org/downloads
 - make sure to check the option to **add Python to PATH** during the installation
+- in commandline terminal, verify python is installed correctly: `python --version` - the output should provide you with the installed version
+- verify pip has been installed as well: `pip --version`
+- finally, **install virtual environment** by executing `pip install --user virtualenv` in a commandline terminal

 ## 2. Install Robot Framework libraries
-- first, activate your virtual environment by executing `venv/Scripts/activate.bat` in the project root directory
+- in commandline terminal, navigate to your project root directory and create new virtual environment by executing `virtualenv venv`
+- activate the newly created virtual environment: `.\venv\Scripts\activate`
-- then execute `pip install -r requirements.txt` to install all required libraries
+- then execute `pip install -r requirements.txt` to install all required libraries for this project

 ## 2. Create User Environment variables
 Set up your **User Environment variables** with names mentioned below (at least the ones you want to run your tests for) and fill them with your DB credentials: